 At least 30 days before the beginning of each quarter, The Federal Reserve system publishes a nationwide list of the banks that are scheduled for CRA examination by the Reserve Bank in that quarter.
-This list is available from the Reginal Director, Federal Reserve Bank of St. Louis, P.O.
-Box 442, St. Louis, MO 63106-3716.
+This list is available from the Officer in Charge of Supervision, Federal Reserve Bank of St. Louis located at Broadway and Locust, 1 Federal Reserve Bank Plaza, St. Louis, MO 63102.
 You may send written comments about our performance in helping to meet community credit needs to Peyton Atchley, Executive Vice President & CFO, P.O.
-Box 847, Oxford, MS 38655 and Regional Director, Federal Reserve Bank of St. Louis, P.O.
-Box 442, St. Louis, MO 63106-3716.
+Box 847, Oxford, MS 38655 and Officer in Charge of Supervision, Federal Reserve Bank of St. Louis, (mailing address) P.O.
+Box 442, St. Louis, MO 63166-0442.
 Your letter, together with any response by us, will be considered by the Federal Reserve System in evaluating our CRA performance and may be made public.

 You may ask to look at any comments received by the Reserve Bank.
 You may also request from the Reserve Bank an announcement of our application covered by the CRA filed with the Reserve Bank.
 We are an affiliate of First National Holding Company, a bank holding company.
-You may request from the Regional Director, Federal Reserve Bank of St. Louis, P.O.
-Box 442, St. Louis, MO 63106-3716 an announcement of applications covered by the CRA filed by bank holding companies.
+You may request from the Officer in Charge of Supervision, Federal Reserve Bank of St. Louis located at Broadway and Locust, 1 Federal Reserve Bank Plaza, St. Louis, MO 63102 an announcement of applications covered by the CRA filed by bank holding companies.